 IEEE has developed several lesson plans to connect students ages 8-18 with the world of engineering.
 These hands-on lessons reinforce key engineering concepts while building students’ critical-thinking, team-building, and problem-solving skills.

-Each lesson provides learning objectives, background information, a list of inexpensive materials, step-by-step instructions, and reproducible student worksheets.
+Each lesson provides a hands-on design challenge using low-cost materials.
 All lesson plans are engineer and teacher reviewed and aligned to national education standards.

-On TryEngineering.org, visitors can search for accredited engineering degree programs all over the world.
-Search for degree programs in areas such as computer engineering, civil engineering, or electrical engineering by country, city/state, student body size, and tuition.
+On TryEngineering.org, you can search for accredited engineering degree programs at universities all over the world.
+Search by country/region, state/territory, city, degree field, or university name.